Skip to content

 It is always worth checking with your contractor if their fee includes VAT, as your cash flow will benefit greatly from keeping more money in the pot throughout the project.
 For more information on reclaiming VAT, refer to HMRC’s website.

 There are some building societies, such as Ecology Building Society, that offer preferential mortgage rates for buildings that are eco-friendly.
-Ecology encourages this by offering a discount of up to 1.50% off (for Certified Passive Haus) the Standard Variable Rate.
-The discount will be applied on confirmation of the energy rating your Self Build achieves – the higher the rating, the bigger the discount!
+Ecology encourages this by offering a discount of up to 1.50% off (for Certified Passive House) the Standard Variable Rate.
+The discount will be applied on confirmation of the energy rating your self-build achieves – the higher the rating, the bigger the discount!

 Consultation CTA